Gibril1/JobSearchManager/README.md

 The **backend** folder has these folders and what they contain
 1. ***models***: This folder contains all the database models that were used for this project
 2. ***routes***: This folder contains the routes for the projects.
 The folder contains routes for particular entiities in the project
 3. ***controllers***: For clarity, the controllers folder contains files which have the functions for each routes.
-The files here have functions that ar invoked for every api endpoint
+The files here have functions that are invoked for every api endpoint
 4. ***config***: This folder contains a single file called ***db.js*** that contains the function for connecting to the mongoose database
-5. ***utils***: This contains files for multer  \configuration which allows multipart/form-data to be parsed and eventually worked on.
+5. ***utils***: This contains files for multer configuration which allows multipart/form-data to be parsed and eventually worked on.
 The cloudinary file allows for images and files to be stored there and in turn returns a url for the image which is stored in the database
+6. ***middleware***: The middleware folder contains files for checking errors and an authentication middleware for ensuring users are authenticated before accessing any routes

+## Routes
+There are there entities in this application.
+There are Users, Jobs and Interviews

+## Users
+### UserModel
+The database models that involve the users are found in the userModel.js file in the model folder.
+The fields in this table are:
+1. firstName
+2. lastName
+3. otherName
+4. dob
+5. age
+6. email
+7. password: this is stored as a hashed password using bcryptjs
+8. avatar: for storing image of the user.
+The image is stored in cloudinary.
+It's the url of the image that is stored here
+9. cloudinaryId